Birkhoff's theorem (relativity)

-In general relativity, Birkhoff's theorem states that any spherically symmetric solution of the vacuum field equations must be static and asymptotically flat.
+In general relativity, Birkhoff-Jebsen's theorem states that any spherically symmetric solution of the vacuum field equations must be static and asymptotically flat.
 This means that the exterior solution (i.e. the spacetime outside of a spherical, nonrotating, gravitating body) must be given by the Schwarzschild metric.
 The converse of the theorem is true and is called Israel's theorem.
 The converse is not true in Newtonian gravity.